WhoIsSethDaniel/goldsmith.nvim/README.md

 * struct tag editing: add / remove / update struct tags and options [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-4#struct-tag-editing)
 * use common go subcommands from within Neovim with: :GoBuild, :GoInstall, :GoGet, :GoRun, and others [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-4#using-gobuild-and-gorun)
 * edit the go.mod file from within Neovim with: :GoModFmt, :GoModTidy, :GoModCheck, :GoModRetract, :GoModReplace, and others
-* use the excellent builtin testing framework to run individual tests, package tests, or all your tests, or use the integrated and enhanced testing with [vim-test](https://github.com/vim-test/vim-test)
+* use the excellent builtin testing framework to run individual tests, package tests, or all your tests
 * all the great Neovim LSP functions are available as Vim commands
 * most commands are completely asynchronous
 * support for [lspinstall](https://github.com/kabouzeid/nvim-lspinstall) and [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer)